 Beurling-type density criteria for system identification

 AbstractThis paper addresses the problem of identifying a linear time-varying (LTV) system characterized by a (possibly infinite) discrete set of delay-Doppler shifts without a lattice (or other “geometry-discretizing”) constraint on the support set.
 Concretely, we show that a class of such LTV systems is identifiable whenever the upper uniform Beurling density of the delay-Doppler support sets, measured “uniformly over the class”, is strictly less than 1/2.
 The proof of this result reveals an interesting relation between LTV system identification and interpolation in the Bargmann-Fock space.
-Moreover, we show that this density condition is also necessary for classes of systems invariant under time-frequency shifts and closed under a natural topology on the support sets.
-We furthermore show that identifiability guarantees robust recovery of the delay-Doppler support set, as well as the weights of the individual delay-Doppler shifts, both in the sense of asymptotically vanishing reconstruction error for vanishing measurement error.
+Moreover, this density condition is also necessary for classes of systems invariant under time-frequency shifts and closed under a natural topology on the support sets.
+We furthermore find that identifiability guarantees robust recovery of the delay-Doppler support set, as well as the weights of the individual delay-Doppler shifts, both in the sense of asymptotically vanishing reconstruction error for vanishing measurement error.

 KeywordsBeurling density, Bargmann-Fock space, interpolation, modulation spaces, short-time Fourier transform, harmonic analysis, uniformly discrete sets, system identification, linear time-varying systems, time-frequency analysis